mcevoypeter/2020-aut-cs340lx/labs/19-eraser/README.md

      description works (but perhaps I am incorrec!) so you may have to think of an alternative approach.

-  4. Track if locks are double acquired, releases without acquisition, held "too long", acquired and released with no shared state touched (this often will point out bugs in the tool).
-  5. Provide more useful backtraces and error messages.
-  6. Deadlock detection.
-  7. Lots of other ones to make this tool more useful.
+  4. Lots of other ones to make this tool more useful.
 It's obviously pretty crude.